colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 One solution to this problem is to use a recurrent architecture.
 Another, which is more readily applicable to RBMs, is to use convolutional units.
 This is just like CNNs for vision tasks, where we have many collections of units - 'filters' - that each see small patches of the image, and share weights.
 These can detect features both low-level (lines), or high (faces), no matter where they appear in the image.

 We can do the same thing with text, except that our filters would be 1-d rather than 2-d.
 And if we stacked them, we could presumably also get low-level features at the bottom layer (e.g. common character bigrams and trigrams like "th", "ch", "ing") and more complex features at the top (words, or patterns of words, like `$foo pond` or `$foo pond dam`).

+The importance of this is strongly suggested by the weights we see on the hidden units above.
+Our hidden units are already looking at local regions of the input, and there's clear evidence that the model is having to learn and store the same pattern multiple times for different positions.
+[TODO: link to github.io example hidden units]()

 ### Practical Applications